 Over-the-Counter Medicines

-It is illegal to bring into Japan some over-the-counter medicines commonly used in the United States, including inhalers and some allergy and sinus medications.
+It is illegal to bring into Japan some over-the-counter medicines commonly used in the United States, including some inhalers and some allergy and sinus medications.
 In particular, products that contain stimulants (including medicines that contain pseudoephedrine, such as Actifed, Sudafed, and Vicks inhalers) or codeine are prohibited.

 Up to a two-month supply of allowable over-the-counter medication and up to a four-month supply of allowable vitamins can be brought into Japan duty-free.
 Note that disposable contact lenses fall into a similar category and that any amount over a two-month supply should be declared via the import certificate mentioned in the next section.